gve-sw/tviewer/README.md

 Run
 * ./bin/tviewer

-There is a docker file in the repo that you can use to build a container if you like
+There is a docker file in the repo that you can use as example to build a container if you like

 ## Current Limitations